Appu-Reddy/AI_chatbot/README.md

 # In-App Product Chatbot

---This was done as a part of a company recruitment process-
+( This was done as a part of a company recruitment process )

 A modern, full-stack chatbot application that provides intelligent in-app product guidance and helps users navigate application features.
 The chatbot understands user intents and provides step-by-step visual guidance for completing tasks.